ringabout/awesome-nim/README.md

 ## Tests

-- [testes](https://github.com/disruptek/testes) - A small unittest framework with decent support.
+- [balls](https://github.com/disruptek/balls) - A unittest macro to save the world, or at least your Sunday.

 ## Text Processing